 Sometimes the simplest things are the best and believe me that’s doesn’t just apply to cooking.
 Overthinking tends to be a common problem in many walks of life and that’s why this week’s post is a simple one that truly brings, well, a plate load of pleasure to the table!
 A big ol’ bowl of delicious homemade fries!

 So, if you were planning on picking up a few bags of frozen fries for the family at the grocery store this weekend, then why not get a load of kipflers instead.
 Get the kids to wash them and get them involved in making some delicious homemade fries.

-Subscribe HERE to join in AnotherFoodBlogger’s Brisbane journey!
+Don’t forget to subscribe to join in AnotherFoodBlogger’s Brisbane journey!

-6 kipfler potatoes
+- 6 kipfler potatoes

-1 tbsp olive oil
+- 1 tbsp olive oil